calvincertuche/sms-bot/README.md

       BASE_URL=https://62ee4f1a6788.ngrok.io
       PORT=5000`

-The BASE_URL can be found from your started ngrok

-save .env file
+Save the .env file.

-3. **Telnyx Messaging Profile:** Set Webhook URL in your messaging profile to the https forwarding address from ngrok. append it with /webhooks to properly tunnel it to your application when and inbound message is received.
+3. **Telnyx Messaging Profile:** The final step requires that you set the 'Webhook URL' in your Messaging Profile to the same https forwarding address from ngrok.
+Your Messaging Profile can be found in your Telnyx account dashboard under Messaging > My Telnyx Messaging Profile > Inbound Settings.
+Paste in the URL under "Send a webhook to this URL:", append the URL with `/webhooks`, and hit save. **Important: be sure to append it the URL with `/webhooks` to properly tunnel it to your application when an inbound message is received.
+The resulting URL should look like: https://cd21a04bc202.ngrok.io/webhooks**

 ## Run Application